 What is User Datagram Protocol?

-User Datagram Protocol is a connectionless unreliable transport protocol, lies between the Application layer and transport layer.
-It does not add anything to the services of IP except for providing a process to process communication instead of the host to host evidence.
-User Datagram Protocol transfer data in packet format which has 8 bytes of the header that includes parameters like source port number, destination port number, total length, checksum each of 16 bits.
-UDP provides services like the process to process communication, connectionless services, flow control, error control, checksum, congestion control, encapsulation and decapsulation, queuing, multiplexing and demultiplexing
+User Datagram Protocol is a connectionless, unreliable transport protocol that lies between the application and transport layers.
+It does not add anything to IP services except for providing a process to process communication instead of the host to host evidence.
+User Datagram Protocol transfers data in packet format, which has 8 bytes of the header that includes parameters like source port number, destination port number, total length, checksum each of 16 bits.
+UDP provides services like the process to process communication, connectionless services, flow control, error control, checksum, congestion control, encapsulation, and decapsulation, queuing, multiplexing, and demultiplexing

 Understanding User Datagram Protocol

 User datagram protocol (UDP) is a transport layer protocol in an open systems interconnection (OSI) for client-server network applications.
 UDP implements a simple transmission model.
 It, however, does not believe in handshaking in for reliability, order or data integrity.

 UDP does not believe in error-checking or correction to avoid the time spent in processing at the network level.
 The UDP protocol does not monitor the order in which the packets are sent, and it permits these packets to be dropped and received in a different order than the one they were sent in.
 This helps UDP in better performance.

 The network traffic of UDP is arranged in the form of datagrams.
 The datagrams are the smallest units consisting of one message unit.
 The header information is stored in the first eight units of a datagram.
 The remaining bytes of a UDP datagram consists of message data.
 Thus, eight units of the header information in a UDP datagram is divided into four fields of two bytes, each containing the source port number, the destination port number, the size of the datagram and the checksum.

 - Source Port is a service access point or SAP used to indicate the local client’s session from where the packet originated.

 - Destination Port is a service access point to indicate the client’s services request to the remote server.